-The term is the basic educational unit of Seaport Academy.
+The term is the basic educational unit of Seaport Academy, each year contains four terms.
 Curriculum, projects, and field trips are planned on a term-by-term basis.
 In addition, eligible students take part in fun end of term awards ceremonies and school wide activities!
 Students who have earned all A's and B's take part in Honor Roll Breakfast with the director.